telecombcn-dl/dlai-2019/_posts/2000-01-15-registration.md

 Follow the regular schedule from your academic office.

 * __Bachelor (grau) students at ETSETB and CFIS students__:
 Do not register to this course but to ["Introduction to Deep Learning"](https://telecombcn-dl.github.io/2019-idl/), a lighter version of this course offered as a intensive Winter School between 22-28 January 2020.
-Chekc with your academic office.
+Check with your academic office.

 * __MSc Students at UPC but not in ETSETB__: Contact the your academic office and request being allowed to take this course.
 If accepted, contact [ETSETB academic office](http://www.etsetb.upc.edu/ca/els-serveis/secretaria-oberta) and request more details.